(Access: Professional pass holders only)

 11.00: DJ Mag presents Times up for sexual harassment

 Following the Harvey Weinstein revelations and the #MeToo campaign, stories have begun to emerge from the electronic music industry about sexual harassment and misconduct.
-This panel will examine the issues involved, and look at ways to stop abuse like this happening in the future.
+This panel will examine the issues involved, what the business impact and repercussions are and look at ways to prevent abuse like this happening again in the future.

 Moderator: Carl Loben

 Carly Wilford (Sister Collective, DJ / Presenter & Creator)

 11:55: SoundCloud Presents #SCFirst – Experiences, Tools & Tips for Building Your Career as an Independent Artist.

 Presentation by Julia Killer (Director of label relations) & Joe Armenia (Director of artist relations)

 12:50: Diversity Is a Reality, Inclusivity Is The Goal (in association with PRS for Music)

 From the Wireless festival line up to the Grammy nominations, the rate of change in respect of diversity is off pace, not just within dance music but across the industry.
 This panel asks what it means to be a diverse business in 2018, discussing practical inclusion strategies and looking at some of the initiatives that exist today.

 MODERATOR: Fiona McGugan (Music Managers Forum)

 Steven Braines (The Weird & The Wonderful / He.She.They Founder)